-Underneath the Camp Chef's SmokePro DLX lid, it offers a good cooking area of about 560 square inches, which compares favorably to industry standards for pellet grill and smokers of this size and quality.
+Underneath the lid, the SmokePro offers a decent cooking area of about 560 square inches.
+This compares well to industry standards for pellet grill and smokers of this size and quality.

 It’s more than enough space for any home grill fans, and also big enough to satisfy everyone should you have a BBQ party.

 Further to this, it has a series of rib and warming racks that sit just above the main grilling area.

 These function by allowing you extra space to rest food and keep it warm, or use the added grates to smoke food.